scshahucsd/BENG183_Final_Paper/Sparsh_Shah_Final_Paper_BENG183.md

 ### Reverse Crosslink and Purify

 We now reverse the crosslinks we had formed earlier between the DNA and proteins.
 This can be done with heat and can be facilitated with proteins.
 Now that we have seperated the DNA from the complex, we purify DNA from the proteins and antibodies.
 The figure illustrates this.
-We now have purified DNA fragments that interacts with a specific proteins.
+We now have purified DNA fragments that interacts with specific proteins.

 ![ReverseCrossPurify](/Reverse_Crosslink_and_Purify.jpg)